 “So much of who we are is where we have been.” — William Langewiesche

-I love this quote and have been tempted to use it plenty of travel captions before: each destination has a way of weaving itself into us and becoming part of who we are.
+I love this quote about traveling and have been tempted to use it plenty of travel captions before: each destination has a way of weaving itself into us and becoming part of who we are.

 “You go away from a long time and return a different person–you never come all the way back.” — Paul Theroux